CerveloFellow/MQ-Powershell-Login/README.md

 For each team that has a .ps1 file you'll want to check the configurations at the top.

-PowerShell file notes
+#PowerShell file notes
-# Path to your JSON containing your config
+--Path to your JSON containing your config
 $AutoLogin = Get-Content -Raw -Path "C:\Users\user1\Desktop\EverQuest\AccountConfiguration.json" | ConvertFrom-Json
-# A driver character must be set or you'll get errors
+--A driver character must be set or you'll get errors
 $Driver = "DriverCharacter"
-# Bots can be 0 to many in this array.
+--Bots can be 0 to many in this array.
 A full team will look like this
 $Bots = @("BotCharacter1", "BotCharacter2", "BotCharacter3", "BotCharacter4", "BotCharacter5")
-# No bots would look like this
+--No bots would look like this
 $Bots = @()

-JSON file notes
+#JSON file notes
 The sample JSON file should be fairly self explanatory, but here's a couple of quick comments.

-  # The path to your EQ Game exe for the driver of your team
-  "DriverClientFilePath" : "C:\\Project Lazarus - Main\\eqgame.exe",
-  # The directory you want to run the driver out of
-  "DriverClientWorkingDirectory" : "C:\\Project Lazarus - Main",
-  # The path to your EQ Game exe for your bots
-  "BotClientFilePath" : "C:\\Project Lazarus\\eqgame.exe",
+  --The path to your EQ Game exe for the driver of your team "DriverClientFilePath" : "C:\\Project Lazarus - Main\\eqgame.exe", --The directory you want to run the driver out of "DriverClientWorkingDirectory" : "C:\\Project Lazarus - Main", --The path to your EQ Game exe for your bots "BotClientFilePath" : "C:\\Project Lazarus\\eqgame.exe",
   # The directory you want to run the bots out of
   "BotClientWorkingDirectory" : "C:\\Project Lazarus",